julien-sobczak/the-notewriter/DEVELOPER.md

 </table>
 ```

-_The Notetaker_ uses the librairies [goquery](https://github.com/PuerkitoBio/goquery) to extract metadata and [Survey](https://github.com/AlecAivazis/survey) to let the user choose the attributes to keep.
+_The NoteWriter_ uses the librairies [goquery](https://github.com/PuerkitoBio/goquery) to extract metadata and [Survey](https://github.com/AlecAivazis/survey) to let the user choose the attributes to keep.

 ### Why privilege Wikitext over HTML?